 Having gone through several financial crises, Millennials are more cautious about their finances, according to a recent survey.
 In fact, 56% of Millennials reported they felt confident about protecting their finances in the event of another economic downturn.
 Other generations were not as confident, with 43% of Generation X and 33% of baby boomers noting they were confident.
 Most Millennials said they also felt confident about their retirement savings, and 83% noted they had a strategy in place to guard against market risk.

-Investor sentiment grew more bearish in the AAII Investor Sentiment Survey for the week ended January 12, 2022.
-The percentage of those citing a bearish sentiment — the belief that stock prices will decline in the next six months – increased to 38.3% from 33.3% in the previous week.
-A bullish sentiment – the belief that stock prices will rise — dropped to 24.9% from 32.8% in the prior survey.
-The number of people citing a neutral view increased by 2.9 percentage points.
+Investor sentiment grew more bearish in the recent AAII Investor Sentiment Survey ended June 15, 2022.
+The number of investors with a bearish sentiment — the belief the price of stocks will fall in the next six months — rose to 58.3% from 46.9% in the previous week.
+Investors reporting a bullish sentiment – the belief that stock prices will rise in the next six months – slipped to 19.4% from 21.0% in the previous survey.
+Those reporting a neutral position fell to 22.2% from 32.1%.

 The Senate Health, Education, Labor & Pensions Committee last week unanimously approved the Retirement Improvement and Savings Enhancement to Supplement Health Investments for the Nest Egg (“Rise & Shine Act”).
 The bill would expand workplace savings plans, enhance auto enrollment, and provide for other improvements to retirement plans.
 The move would include the bill in the Senate’s version of SECURE 2.0, that was passed by the House.
 The Senate Finance Committee is expected to introduce a final version, which will need to be reconciled with the House bill before being voted on by both chambers.